Plant-Based Diet vs. Vegan Bodybuilding Diet Plan: Which is Best?

 The reality is most bodybuilders and gym-goers greatly overestimate how much protein they need for optimal muscle growth.
-It's no surprise that vegan bodybuilders can flourish while eschewing animal products since most people -- even highly active weight lifters -- only require maybe 0.7-0.8 g of protein/lb of body weight per day for proper muscle building.
+It's no surprise that vegan bodybuilders can flourish while eschewing animal products since most people — even highly active weight lifters — only require about 0.7-0.8 g of protein/lb of body weight per day to build muscle.

 So, it's safe to say that a vegan bodybuilding diet is viable so long as you eat adequate amounts of protein and calories.
 Initially, this may be a challenge for people who have always eaten foods like chicken, beef, and eggs to meet their protein needs.
 You'll also need to switch to a vegan protein powder if you currently use whey protein or casein protein.

 When choosing a plant-based protein powder for your vegan bodybuilding diet plan, look for one that contains pea protein and rice protein isolates as these are arguably the best tandem for meeting all your essential amino acid needs.
 Transparent Labs Organic Vegan protein packs 24 g of organic pea protein and organic rice protein in every scoop, making it ideal for vegan bodybuilders and plant-based athletes alike.

 Lastly, we can't dismiss the fact that there are myriad ethical and eco-conscious reasons people may switch to a vegan bodybuilding diet plan.
 Even if those reasons are personal and not directly health-related, they are important considerations.

 All in all, if you're a vegan bodybuilder and love what a strict plant-based diet has to offer, then you should keep doing it!
 Frankly, the majority of the population could stand to eat more vegetables and fruits.